Seat Pagine debt slumps on restructuring fears

 LONDON, Jan 29 (IFR) - Seat Pagine Gialle's PGIT.MI bonds slumped by a third in the debt markets on Tuesday after the Italian phone directory firm suspended an interest payment just five months after a drawn-out debt restructuring.

-Seat PG said its 2011-2013 business plans were under review, as were its 2015 targets, but also said it had the resources to honour upcoming debt maturities.
+Seat PG PGIT.MI said its 2011-2013 business plans were under review - as were it 2015 targets - but also said it had the resources to honour upcoming debt maturities.

 The company's plight has been made worse by a weak Italian economy and a decline in print advertising sales.
 It said advertising sales were down 23 percent in November compared to the same month a year earlier.